Command Center, Washington DC

 "Sir, yes, Sir!" everyone in the command center said in unison.

 It was about time a Colossus would appear again on American soil, being almost three years since the one's last appearance in Chicago, Illinois.
 The Colossus were massive beings that could materialize anywhere around the world, mostly in major cities and especially in capital cities.
-They materialized by taking everything within a half kilometer radius from its point of origin and trans-mutated all of it to form its body.
-It was like a magnet attracting ferromagnetic materials, the invisible force pulling everything from cars to buildings into the air and molding it into an unknown state of matter that no conventional form of weaponry could penetrate.
-No one knew why these beings began appearing on Earth more than a decade ago, but the consequences of not stopping them were clear after a crater lied on what was left of former Washington DC.
+No one knew why these beings began appearing on Earth more than a decade ago, but the consequences of not stopping them were clear after a crater lied on what was a former part of Washington DC.
 So many lives were lost that August day and it was only the beginning.

 Only a few minutes have passed before personnel in the command center informed the General that the Champions stationed in Washington DC have already mobilized and were ready for his orders.